kblok/kblok.github.io/_posts/2020-12-04-playwright-sharp-monthly-dec-2020.md

 ## A new approach

-v0.162.0 relies now on two features:
+v0.162.0 now relies on two features:
-Nuget runtimes folder.
+ * Nuget runtimes folder.
-Custom Build targets.
+ * Custom Build targets.

 Nuget has something called [architecture-specific folders](https://docs.microsoft.com/en-us/nuget/create-packages/supporting-multiple-target-frameworks?WT.mc_id=DT-MVP-5003814#architecture-specific-folders).

 > If you have architecture-specific assemblies, that is, separate assemblies that target ARM, x86, and x64, you must place them in a folder named runtimes within sub-folders named {platform}-{architecture}\lib\{framework} or {platform}-{architecture}\native.

-So now, instead of embedding the drivers into the DLL, we are shipping those inside the runtimes folder:
+So now, instead of embedding the drivers into the DLL, we are shipping the drivers inside the runtimes folder:

 ```
 \runtimes